-The ISPCC Integration service is a new and developing project which works with families who seek International Protection in Ireland and, as a result, end up in Direct Provision while their application is being processed.
+The ISPCC Integration service is a new and developing project which, supported by The Daffodil Foundation, works with families who seek International Protection in Ireland and, as a result, end up in Direct Provision while their application is being processed.
 This application can take many months or even years to be fully processed.
 This creates stress and anxiety for families, which are already marginalised and vulnerable.

 The Integration Service is developing in line with three guiding principles: that the word ‘integration’ be interpreted as ‘belonging’, that all integration projects / events are identified and developed from the grassroots and that the projects which are successfully developed are sustainable, long-lasting and championed by residents within Mosney.